 5. During the visit, the university instructor will:

-a.
-Answer any questions which the student or supervisor may
+Answer any questions which the student or supervisor may have concerning internship.

 * This applies to students located within a 200 mile radius of the campus; phone calls/emails only will be required for those students located outside the 200 mile radius.